JETTE SATIN

 KORLA PANDIT AND JETTE SATIN

 On several Vita recordings Korla accompanied a young female singer, called "Jette Satin".
 Miss Satin, who was of Mexican-Italian descent, was in fact Gerri Garcia, the niece of Marie Mancusco.
+Gerri’s mother apparently was a famous opera singer.
 Beryl and Korla discovered Gerri singing at Tom Breneman's on Vine Street.
 This was where the "Breakfast in Hollywood" and "Hollywood Holiday" ABC Radio shows, on which Korla appeared in 1948, were broadcast live on a daily basis.

-The photograph of Jette Satin and Korla Pandit used on this page, is the only known picture of her.
-If you have other photographs of Jette Satin, please contact us.
+The large photograph below of Jette Satin and Korla Pandit in the studio as used on this page, was, for a long time, the only known picture of Jette.
+In 2008 this second image of Jette Satin turned up.
+If you have other photographs of Jette Satin or an address for her, please contact us.

 JETTE SATIN DISCOGRAPHY